 Figure 8.
 Significant wave height (left) and peak wave period (right) at NDBC buoys (ordered north to south from top to bottom) from January 15, 12:00 to January 17, 12:00, 2016.
 Data are recorded at 1-hour intervals.
-Red vertical lines represent January 16, 8:0033, 9:03, 12:21, 9:03, and 11:27 from top to bottom, i.e. the approximate onset of unusual water level fluctuations at the nearby tide gages.
+Red vertical lines represent January 16, 8:33, 9:03, 12:21, 9:03, and 11:27 from top to bottom, i.e. the approximate onset of unusual water level fluctuations at the nearby tide gages.

-spheric pressure anomaly of around 5 HPa.
-More recently, Anarde et al. (2020) showed that meteotusnamis can be generated by ~1-3 HPa of atmospheric disturbance.
-However, the periods of meteotsunamis in their study were around 20 min, which is considerably longer than the ~5 min period of the extreme runup events in this study.
-In addition, the meteotsunamis in Anarde et al. (2020) are associated with sustained atmospheric pressure anomaly over 80 hours of around 2 HPa (3 standard deviations).
-In contrast, the sustained atmospheric anomaly from around the extreme runup events in this work (from January 16, 9:00 to January 17, 6:00) was about 0.28 Hpa.
+the sustained atmospheric anomaly from around the extreme runup events in this work (from January 16, 9:00 to January 17, 6:00) was about 0.28 Hpa.
 The meteotsunami events described by Olabarrieta et al. (2017) and Sheremet et al. (2016) involve one primary large wave (soliton) sometimes followed by large waves with rapidly decaying amplitudes (over a few minutes and with periods of incident waves).
-In contrastMore recently, Shi et al. (2020) showed that long-lasting wave trains of meteotusnami waves can be generated.
-In comparison, the January 16, 2016 runup events, as evident by video footage and water level measurements, are recurring events with periods an order of magnitude larger than incident waves and with sustained amplitude over multiple extreme runup events had periods of ~5 min, while the meteotsunami wave trains in Shi et al. (2020) had periods of hours.
-As such, while possible, January 16 runup events are not likely meteotsunamis due to lack of significant the lack of strong atmospheric pressure and wind speed anomaly, and the markedly considerably different amplitude-decay and period characteristics than from what is discussed in the meteotsunami literature.
+More recently, Shi et al. (2020) showed that long-lasting wave trains of meteotusnami waves can be generated.
+In comparison, the January 16 extreme runup events had periods of $\sim$ 5 min, while the meteotsunami wave trains in Shi et al. (2020) had periods of hours.
+As such, while possible, January 16 runup events are not likely meteotsunamis due to the lack of strong atmospheric pressure and wind speed anomaly, and the considerably different amplitude-decay and period characteristics from what is discussed in the meteotsunami literature.